sapere/pw-practice-app/README.md

 #### Start the Application with Docker Compose

-Use the following command to build and start the application:
+Use the following command to build, start the application and run the tests:

 ```bash
 docker-compose up --build